 - 330g club head

-Watch a review of the Square Strike Wedge below:
+Watch a video review of the Square Strike Wedge here.

 MAZEL Golf Pitching & Chipper Wedge

 If you’re not a fan of the bright green color scheme of the Square Strike Wedge, then the Mazel Golf Pitching & Chipper Wedge may be the perfect solution – and also be better for your bank balance.

 A less expensive option, the Mazel chipper has the option of a more reserved appearance with the black/steel finish giving it a more sleek, traditional look (however, you can still buy it in green if you wish).

 It can also be purchased in three different lofts – 35, 45 and 55 degrees – which is versatility few other options on this list can boast.